How to Get Your Credit Scores Online

-If you have a 745 credit score you would fall in the tier 1 or A+ credit category and qualify for the best rates.
-However if you’re unaware of what your credit score the dealer may tell you your score was only 725, which is still very good but drops you down into a lower tier and they can charge you a higher interest rate.
+If you have a 745 credit score, you would fall in the tier 1 or A+ credit category and qualify for the best rates.
+However, if you’re unaware of your credit score, the dealer may tell you your score was only 725, which is still very good but drops you down into a lower tier, and they can charge you a higher interest rate.

-The car dealership or finance institution will use your credit score to determine what kind of interest rate they will charge you for the loan.
-They may say you qualify for 7% when you really qualify for 5%.
+The car dealership or finance institution will use your credit score to determine the interest rate they will charge you for the loan.
+They may say you qualify for 4% when you qualify for 2%.

-Now 7% sounds really good but you’re still leaving money on the table and paying 2% more than you need be.
+Now 4% sounds good, but you’re still leaving money on the table and paying 2% more than you need be.
 This is just one of the many ways car dealerships make excessive money off you when you finance a vehicle with them.
 What will a 2% bump in interest rate cost you over the life of your car loan?
 Let me show you.

-A slick talking finance manager closing you at a 2% higher interest rate than what you really qualify for will make his day and cost you over $1,700.
-This happens all day, every day, to unsuspecting customers.
+A slick-talking finance manager closing you at a 2% higher interest rate than what you qualify for will make his day and cost you over $2,510 over the life of the loan.
+That breaks down to about $41.84 added to your monthly payment in this scenario.
+I’m here to tell you that this happens all day, every day, to unsuspecting customers.

-In the above example I didn’t include tax, title, license, or any misc. fees.
-If you were to roll TT&L into your loan, you'll pay even more.
-Paying interest on tax, title and license is not very good money management.
-Save yourself some money never roll your TT&L into your car loan.
+I didn’t include tax, title, license, or misc in the above example.
+If you were to roll TT&L into your loan, you’d pay even more.
+When paying interest on tax, title and license are not good money management.
+Save yourself some money, review your credit report and scores, learn why it’s essential to put cash down when buying a car, and never roll your TT&L into your car loan.

 Will Requesting My Credit Report Lower My Score?

-How to Get Your Credit Reports and Scores Online
+How to Get Your Credit Report and Scores Online

 By law, in the United States.
 You have the right to receive a free copy of your credit report annually.
 However, your FICO Score will not be included with these free reports.